 If there are areas where the crust extends beyond an inch over the edge of the pan, pinch the excess off and reserve to use for patchwork pieces for those spots where the dough was a little thin.
 See?
 Still no stress.

 If your pie only has a bottom crust, gently poke the crust with the tines of the fork a few times and then crimp before adding the filling.

 If you are making a pie with a crusty top, add filling to the gently poked crust, repeat the rolling with the second crust, and center it on top before fluting.

 Use your fingers and work the overhanging dough around the edges with a pinching motion to seal the edge and create doughy ridges.

 If an area is too thin to flute, use one of your patchwork pieces and a little water to augment the area.
 Anyone can do this.

 If at any time your crust tears or develops holes or thin spots, don’t despair – patch!

 Cover the fluted pie edges with strips of foil so the raised fluted ridges don’t brown too quickly.
 Then bake as directed by the filling recipe.

 Yes, I know, they make special pie crust covers you can buy to place on the flutes.
 They do not work as well as aluminum foil.
 But if you like them for their ease of use, go right ahead and spend the money.

 If you put a top crust on the pie, cut some nice decorative and also functional steam vents in the top crust.
 You may use either a sharp knife or a fork to create pretty shapes.
-This will allow the pie filling to bake instead of steam.
+This will allow the pie filling and the crust to bake instead of steam.